Ackergill Tower: Later history

 John Campbell put Ackergill Tower up for sale in 1699, and it was bought by Sir William Dunbar of Hempriggs.
 The Dunbars began extensive renovations, including the addition of a lean-to-shaped extension to the tower.
 In the mid-19th century, further additions including a cap-house were made by the architect David Bryce on behalf of George Sutherland Dunbar, 7th Lord Duffus.
 In 1963, Maureen Blake, who as a girl lived with her mother and C. S. Lewis for about twenty years, became the eighth baronetess of Hempriggs and the steward of Ackergill Tower until it was sold in 1986.
 The castle underwent a two-year period of restoration work before re-opening as a hotel.

 The tower was later sold and the new owners, AmaZing Venues, part of Clarenco LLP, acquired a five-star rating in 2012 having spent £2 million upgrading facilities.

-Ghostlore

-A ghostlore story relates the tale of a young woman by the name of Helen Gunn, who was abducted by John Keith for her beauty.
-She flung herself, or fell, from the highest tower to escape her abductor's advances.
-Supposedly her ghost is still seen.